bombasticSlacks/Aspirant/Game/Magic.md

 Crystallized magic is an infused or naturally magically resonant material that allows a channeller to transform pure magic into effects on the material world.
 Crystallized magic is necessary to perform any meaningful magical effect, it can be purchased like any other [equipment](https://docs.google.com/document/d/1Pjotbn26OeQPVqfVwTOxSper5irKWGEU5Zs8rtsO9zI/edit#heading=h.d44f0cukbvb).
 When casting a spell, you need to expend a unit of crystallized magic per level of the spell, so amateur spells require 1 unit, expert 2, and master 3.
 If you do not succeed, there is a 50% chance that the crystallized magic is not expended.

 #### Focus
 Some channelled abilities will require you to remain focused on them.
 A character can focus on 1 channelled spell at a time and while focusing any additional channels performed are at a -2.
-Generally, after an hour of channelling a spell, a character needs to make an athletics test or become exhausted and be forced to end the channel.
+Generally, after an hour of channelling a spell, a character needs to make an athletics test or become exhausted and be forced to end the [Channel](Channel).
 This test repeats every hour.

 ### Ritual
 These disciplines are all considered under the Ritual skill and are related to lengthier magic processes but also more powerful.
 A ritual will usually require time, reagents, and some form of ritual.